MacawNL/MvvmQuickCross/Readme.md

 ### Customizing and Extending Command Templates ###
 As Described above in the usage of the ViewType parameter of the [New-View command](#new-view), you can add your own code and markup templates for custom view types by adding properly named files in the `MvvmQuickCross\Templates` folder of your application project.

-The code template files are named:   `_VIEWNAME_<view type name>View.cs` The markup template files are named: `_VIEWNAME_<view type name>View.axml.template` If no markup file for the specified view type is found, this file is used: `_VIEWNAME_View.axml.template`, so you do not need to have multiple copies of the same markup template.
+The code and markup template files are named:   `_VIEWNAME_<view type name>View.*` If no markup file for the specified view type is found, the default markup file `_VIEWNAME_View.*` is used, so you do not need to have multiple copies of the same markup template.

-Of course you can also modify existing templates in the MvvmQuickCross\Templates folder.
+Of course you can also modify existing templates in the `MvvmQuickCross\Templates` folder.

 The library project also contains a viewmodel template that can be customized, at `MvvmQuickCross\Templates\_VIEWNAME_ViewModel.cs`.